jocoly/borpa/README.md

 ### 3. Copy the backend URL that outputs once the server is loaded.

+### 4. Create a new .env file in the /backend/ directory and add the location you'd like to save generated images.
+  `OUTPUT_DIR=/fake/local/path/to/image/directory`

-### 4. Create a new .env file in the /bot/ directory; add the following file and provide your tokens, backend URL and image directory path.
+### 5. Create a new .env file (yes, another one) in the /bot/ directory; add the following lines and provide your tokens, backend URL and image directory path.

   `TOKEN=SAMPLETOKENrY0cV8.i47CjAau-RHQPqXb1Mk2.nEhe4iUcrGOuegj57zMC`